Ajayraj-M-2003/IOT-Smart-Waste-Management-System/README.md

 # Smart Waste Management System

-Welcome to the Smart Waste Management System project.

 ## Project Overview
 The project aims to enhance the efficiency of waste collection, reduce operational costs, and promote environmental sustainability by implementing an IoT-based smart waste management system.